mallory-jpg/2021-project/README.md

 * Attack Damage value

 ### How to Win
 Players must work together to attack the boss and kill it by draining its HP to 0.
+Moral of the story: we can't do this alone.

 ## Rules
 * Each player can only have 1 NFT character in their wallet